 First, here’s a nice 2019 article in the Washington Post that introduces the subject: https://www.washingtonpost.com/lifestyle/2019/09/26/students-high-achieving-schools-are-now-named-an-at-risk-group/

-Suniya Luthar, mentioned in the Post article above, is one of the pioneers of research in this realm.
+Suniya Luthar, mentioned in the Post article above, is one of the pioneers of research in this realm, focusing much of her work on what she calls high-achieving high schools.
 Here’s a link to one of her studies, which includes at the end an excellent list of many other related studies by her and others: https://www.researchgate.net/publication/323203234_Youth_in_High-Achieving_Schools_Challenges_to_Mental_Health_and_Directions_for_Evidence-Based_Interventions

 The Centers for Disease Control (CDC) regularly gathers data on risky behavior by teens, and it’s a great resource for both current information and trends over recent years.
 Here is the link: https://www.cdc.gov/features/yrbs/index.html